 As a partner in the Intellectual Property Group and the head of the advertising practice, Saul Perloff represents domestic and international clients in a wide range of complex advertising and unfair competition disputes under the Lanham Act and state law.
-He also counsels and advises pharmaceutical, consumer product, biotechnology and other clients on advertising and brand protection strategies.
+He also counsels pharmaceutical, food, device, consumer product, biotechnology and other clients on advertising and labeling compliance as well as brand protection strategies.

 Saul has successfully prosecuted and defended disputes involving false advertising, unfair competition and trademark/trade dress and patent infringement in fifteen states across the country.
-In addition to his advertising and brand protection practice, Saul has represented companies in cases involving securities fraud, anti-trust and professional liability.
-He also represents clients in internal investigations of accounting fraud and irregularities.
+He also represents clients in government investigations, arbitrations and NAD proceedings.
+In addition to his advertising practice, Saul has represented companies in cases involving securities fraud, anti-trust and professional liability.

 From 1992 to 1995, he served as a trial attorney and member of the Chief Counsel's Honor Program in the US Army Corps of Engineers.